iiwudaffk/VirtualPowerCardGame/README.md

 [build for senior project last assignment]
 - can select display screen resolution [support 640x480, 800,600, 1024x768, 1366x768, 1280x1024, 1920x1080]
 - model at AR position and field can increase and reduce scale
-- add new model mID = 3 ,Armyman
+- added new model mID = 3 ,Armyman
 - close function glutSwapBuffer() for fix display black flashlight of Win7
 - remake hp bar and player's slot as fix to display